eredden/Veeder-Root-TLS-Socket-Library/README.md

-# Veeder-Root TLS Socket Library
+# Veeder-Root ATG Socket Library

 This is an unofficial wrapper for Python's socket library used for interacting with Veeder-Root's automatic tank gauging systems remotely through their serial interfaces.
 This wrapper is primarily made to support the TLS-300 and TLS-350 and may provide limited support for the TLS-450 as well.